ayo-adeboyejo/cicd-jenkins-sonarqube-nexus-k8s-boardgame/README.md

 This project was built to demonstrate practical, hands-on DevOps engineering in the following areas:

-- Designing a **multi-stage declarative Jenkins pipeline** covering build, test, quality, security, publish and deploy
+- Designing a **multi-stage declarative Jenkins pipeline** covering build, test, quality, security, publish, deploy and notification.
 - Integrating **SonarQube** for static analysis across Java, HTML and JavaScript with accurate coverage reporting
 - Configuring **JaCoCo** for Java test coverage and correctly surfacing it in SonarQube
 - Publishing build artefacts to **Nexus Repository Manager** using Maven deployment with credential injection